stakwork/sphinx-relay/README.md

 If you plan to use your Sphinx clients within the local network, then you do not have to do anything special.

-Since none of Sphinx clients support connecting to Sphinx-Relay over Tor as of this moment, you could set up a [Tor2IP tunnel](https://github.com/openoms/bitcoin-tutorials/blob/eaac48a5decb6aef8540de249816d255b310dc3a/tor2ip_tunnel.md) as well (for extra privacy/security or because of unavailability of a permanent public IP address on your local internet connection).

 ## Deployment

 * [Docker deployment](docs/docker_deployment.md)